 In 1813, when he was 19, he moved with his parents to Pitt County, North Carolina.

-Samuel and Zilpha likely began farming in Pitt County.
-In 1826, Samuel’s brother, Thomas Joiner Forrest, migrated to Haywood County, Tenn. from Pitt County with the family of his wife, Charlotte Brown.
+Samuel and Zilpha Sherrod Forrest likely began their family farming in Pitt County, North Carolina.
+In 1826, Samuel’s brother, Thomas Joiner Forrest, migrated to Haywood County, Tennessee from Pitt County with the family of his wife, Charlotte Brown.
 She was a daughter of Samuel and Elizabeth Brown.
 A one-mile square tract of land (640 acres) had been given to Samuel Brown for service in the Revolutionary War.
-Samuel died and he willed the land to his wife.
+Samuel died and left the land to his wife.

 According to the Brown Family Bible, they “left North Carolina on Thursday March 16, 1826.
 Their journey ended ‘in the Forkodeer Hinterland 11 May which was 8 weeks on the road.’
 The family traveled with a number of families in covered wagons to their new home in the adjourning Tennessee counties of Madison and Haywood.
 Included in the group were the Dickinsons, Forrests, and Musgraves.”
 Source

-Samuel and Zilpha Forrest were likely part of this group of settlers.
+Samuel and Zilpha Sherrod Forrest were likely part of this group of settlers.

-In 1834, Samuel and Zilpha’s daughter, Ann M. was born in Haywood County, Tennessee.
-Although most assume she was a Forrest, the death certificates of several of her children list her name as Ann Sherrod rather than Forrest.
-It’s possible she was actually the daughter of one of Zilpha’s relatives and, since they had no children of their own, they raised her.
+In 1834, Ann M. Sherrod was born in Haywood County, Tennessee.
+Although she would eventually be living in the home of Samuel and Zilpha Sherrod Forrest, the death certificates of several of her children list her name as Annie Sherrod rather than Forrest.
+I’m not certain who her parents were.
+She was likely the daughter of one of Zilpha’s relatives who died and, since they had no children of their own, they raised her.

 Samuel appears in the 1836 Tennessee Tax records as does his brother, Thomas Forrest.